 Step 1.
 Preheat oven to 400 F. Lightly grease a baking

 Step 2.
 In a large bowl, combine flour, sugar, baking powder and salt.
 Rub in butter.
 Mix the egg and milk in a small bowl and stir into flour mixture until moistened.

 Step 3.
 Turn dough out onto a lightly floured surface and knead briefly.
 Roll dough out into a 2cm thick round.
-Cut into 8 wedges, and place on the prepared baking tray.
+Cut into 8 wedges or circles, and place on the prepared baking tray.

-Enjoy your scones with clotted cream, organic jam, and a delicious cup of tea!
+Enjoy with clotted cream, a strawberry jam, and a delicious cup of tea!